 Fussy Babies: Babies and children of all ages are welcome.
 If your baby is crying excessively, please take him or her to the rear of the church – the “narthex” or into the “bride’s room” on the west side of the narthex.

 Kneeling: Our pews contain kneelers; we kneel during traditional kneeling times of the Mass; members of other religions and people with health problems may sit during the kneeling times.
 We believe kneeling is a sign of respect to God, and note the scriptural call that "At the name of Jesus, every knee should bend."

 What to Wear: We encourage respectful dress for Mass and other liturgies and services, but you will find people attired in shorts and t-shirts to suits and ties.
-During the pandemic, masks are required by the State of Wisconsin and the City of Wauwatosa.

 Keep Your Cool: The church is air conditioned.